 Automation of forest management operations

 “First of all, we found out that the challenge was to compile data on forest information and tasks history.
 DENSO, which had been developing technology for autonomous driving, had know-how on sensing the surrounding environment, and we thought that we could use these technologies to solve problems in forest measurement.
-By applying DENSO's expertise in automotive sensing and electrification technologies, we have developed a solution for converting the data on forest information and tasks history.”
+By applying DENSO's expertise in automotive sensing and electrification technologies, we developed a solution for converting the data on forest information and tasks history.”
 (Imura)

+“By working on the project a change has happened to me”, Kato said.
 “By participating in this project, I came to understand that global warming is actually progressing.
 Japan has not maintained forests well so far.
-It influences the occurrence of natural disasters.
+This influences the occurrence of natural disasters.
 Through this project, I became aware of how our actions affect the environment and disasters."
-(Kato)

 Creating a safe and secure mobility society through forest management